sroussey/ellmers/docs/developers/01_getting_started.md

 ]
 ```

 The JSON above is a good example as it shows how to use a compound task with multiple inputs.
 Compound tasks export arrays, so use a compound task to consume the output of another compound task.
 The `dependencies` object is used to specify which output of which task is used as input for the current task.
+It is a shorthand for creating a data flow (an edge) in the graph.

 ```ts
 import { JSONTask } from "ellmers-core/server";